Civil Procedure Acts Repeal Act 1879

 The Civil Procedure Acts Repeal Act 1879 (42 & 43 Vict. c.
-59) was an act of the Parliament of the United Kingdom that repealed for the United Kingdom enactments related to relating to civil procedure from 1235 to 1852 which had ceased to be in force or had become necessary.
+59) was an act of the Parliament of the United Kingdom that repealed for the United Kingdom enactments relating to civil procedure from 1235 to 1852 which had ceased to be in force or had become necessary.
 The act also abolished the offence of outlawry in English civil law.
 The act was intended, in particular, to facilitate the preparation of the revised edition of the statutes, then in progress.

 Section 7 of the Statute Law Revision and Civil Procedure Act 1883 (46 & 47 Vict. c.
 49) provided that if and so far as any enactment repealed by this act applied, or may have been by Order in Council applied, to the Court of the County Palatine of Lancaster, or to any inferior court of civil jurisdiction, such enactment was to be construed as if it were contained in a local and personal act specially relating to such court, and was to have effect accordingly.

 Background

 In the United Kingdom, acts of Parliament remain in force until expressly repealed.
 Blackstone's Commentaries on the Laws of England, published in the late 18th-century, raised questions about the system and structure of the common law and the poor drafting and disorder of the existing statute book.

-From 1810 to 1825, the The Statutes of the Realm was published, providing the first authoritative collection of acts.
+From 1810 to 1825, The Statutes of the Realm was published, providing the first authoritative collection of acts.
 The first statute law revision act was not passed until 1856 with the Repeal of Obsolete Statutes Act 1856 (19 & 20 Vict. c.
 64).
 This approach — focusing on removing obsolete laws from the statute book followed by consolidation — was proposed by Peter Locke King MP, who had been highly critical of previous commissions' approaches, expenditures, and lack of results.